 While the last Monday in May is typically celebrated to kick off the summer, Memorial Day is more widely known as a day to pay tribute to those who have served for the United States and, unfortunately, lost their lives.
 There are many ways to honor and remember the soldiers who have sacrificed so much — like attending a local parade or visiting one of the many memorials in Essex County dedicated to fallen soldiers.
 Read on to discover war memorials located throughout Essex County.

 Belleville Dutch Reformed Church + Cemetery | 171 Main Street

-A monument to George Washington sits atop a plaque commemorating the 68 soldiers who are buried in the cemetery of this church, which was a pass-through during the Battle of Second River during the Revolutionary War.
-Second River was the previous name of Belleville township.
+A monument to George Washington sits atop a plaque commemorating the 68 soldiers who are buried in the cemetery of this church, which was a pass-through during the Battle of Second River in the Revolutionary War.
+Second River was the previous name of Belleville Township.

 Veterans Memorial Park | 482-492 Union Avenue

 The monuments found here are dedicated to the soldiers of the Revolutionary War, the Civil War, World War I, World War II, the Korean War, and the Vietnam War who hailed from Belleville.
 There are over 150 people, according to the Belleville Sons Honor Roll, who are remembered here.

 Bloomfield Cemetery | 383 Belleville Avenue